jojij7887-oss/MVP-C-Guide-new-version-/docs/deployment_guide.md

     git push -u origin main
     ```

-### Step 2: Import Project on Vercel
+### Step 3: Import Project on Vercel

 1. Sign up or log in to [Vercel](https://vercel.com) using your GitHub account.
 2. From your Vercel dashboard, click "**Add New...**" -> "**Project**".
 3. Find your GitHub repository and click "**Import**".

-### Step 3: Configure and Deploy
+### Step 4: Configure and Deploy

-Vercel will ask you to configure the project.
-Since our project doesn't have a standard `package.json` file, we need to provide some manual configuration.
+Because you added the `vercel.json` file, Vercel should automatically configure the project correctly.

-1.  **Framework Preset**: Select "**Other**".
+1.  **Framework Preset**: Vercel should detect the configuration and might not ask for a preset.
+If it does, select "**Other**".

 2.  **Build and Output Settings**:
-    -   **Build Command**: Leave this empty.
-Vercel will simply serve the files from your repository.
-    -   **Output Directory**: Leave this empty.
+    -   The `vercel.json` file handles this, so these fields should be left empty if they appear.

 3.  **Environment Variables**:
     -   This is the **most important step** for connecting to the Gemini API.
+    -   Expand the "Environment Variables" section.
-    -   Add a new environment variable:
+    -   Add a new variable:
         -   **Name**: `API_KEY`
         -   **Value**: Paste your Google Gemini API key here.

 4.  **Deploy**: Click the "**Deploy**" button.

-Vercel will now deploy your site.
+Vercel will now deploy your site using the static file configuration.
 Once complete, you'll be given a public URL.

 ### Automatic Deployments